n3wt0n/BlogPosts/006 - My Home Office setup.md

 I also got a __Sigma 16mm f/1.4__ since it's a highly recommended lens and it does incredible in low light.
 With the low aperture, I'm also able to get a pretty amazing depth of field, which also means my background is less distracting and viewers are more likely to focus on what I'm saying.
 This lense is just amazing, only downside is that it is fairly big and heavy (you can see it in the picture above).

+You can find the [Sony a6400 here](https://amzn.to/35FMGYU ) and the [Sigma 16mm f1.4 here](https://amzn.to/2L5NDAi)

+And of course I use the [Elgato CamLink 4k](https://amzn.to/3dhQhz4) to connect the camera to the computer.

 # Microphone

 Nothing too _pro_ here, I have a __Maono A425 Plus__.
 It is a decent Cardioid Condenser USB Microphone.